-Latin Amercian Women’s Program – Fluent in Spanish is critical.
-Support Spanish speaking survivors with crisis support, accompaniments and Latina caucus work where we talk about our experiences of being Latina, English as a 2nd language, queerness and survivorship.
-Contact or firstname.lastname@example.org
+Latin American Women’s Program (LAWP) – Fluency in Spanish is critical.
+Support Spanish speaking survivors with crisis support, accompaniments, and Latina/Latinx caucus work where we talk about our experiences of Latinidad, English as a 2nd language, queerness, survivorship and more!
+Contact or .

-Join us at event like: Take back the Night (takebackthenighttoronto.com), the Sister in Spirit Vigil (http://www.october4th.ca/), International Women’s Day, Trans Day of Remembrance (http://tdor.info/), Elimination of Violence against Sex Workers (http://www.december17.org/), Black History Month events, Sexual Violence Awareness Month and many more events.
-Please see our website, facebook and twitter for updates on where you can join us!
+Join us at events like: Take back the Night (www.takebackthenighttoronto.com), the Sisters in Spirit Vigil (http://www.october4th.ca/), International Women’s Day, Trans Day of Remembrance (http://tdor.info), Elimination of Violence against Sex Workers (http://www.december17.org/), Black History Month events, Sexual Violence Awareness Month and many more events.

 I have a project coming up.
 Can I contact you and ask questions in regards to my assignment?